waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **FRUIT_TREE:** Impassable object, may yield items.
 - **LADDER:** A warp tile triggered by movement.
 Can be one-way (e.g., SproutTower2F (10, 14) is one-way down) or two-way.
 - **STATUE:** An impassable scenery object.
-- **PILLAR:** Impassable.

 ### Sprout Tower Layout
-- The central pillar on 1F and 2F is a complete divider, preventing east-west travel.
+- The central pillar on 1F and 2F is a complete divider, preventing east-west travel. **(Hypothesis proven false on 2F)**
-- To cross between the east and west sides, one must use the 3rd floor.
+- To cross between the east and west sides, one must use the 3rd floor. **(Hypothesis proven false)**
 - The main tower exit is on the eastern side of the 1st floor at (9, 15).

 ## IV.
 Untested Hypotheses & To-Do
 - **Hypothesis:** Can Onix or Hoothoot learn Flash (HM05)?
 - **To-Do:** Test teaching Flash as soon as I exit Sprout Tower.

-## Sprout Tower Escape Plan (V5 - Last Hope)
+## Sprout Tower Escape Plan (V6 - Exploration)
-Hypothesis: The path to the ladder at (6, 4) on SproutTower2F is not actually blocked.
-My previous pathfinding attempts may have failed due to a buggy tool.
-This is the last unexplored ladder on the western side.
+Hypothesis: A path connecting the west and east sides of SproutTower2F exists through the large unseen area in the center.
-1. From my current position at (2, 6), use the refined `path_master` to find a path to the ladder at (6, 4).
+1. From my current position at (2, 6), navigate to the edge of the unseen area at (8, 9).
+2. Explore eastward from (8, 9) to reveal the path.
-2. Descend the ladder at (6, 4) to reach the eastern side of 1F.
+3. Once on the eastern side, find the ladder down to 1F.
-3. On 1F, navigate to the main tower exit at (9, 15).
+4. On 1F, navigate to the main tower exit at (9, 15).